Apple unveils iPhone 11 models with dual cameras

 The new service, which will also cost US$4.99 per month, will include more than 100 game titles made for Apple devices.

-"You can't find these games on any other mobile platform for subscription service, no games service ever launched as many games, and we can't wait for you to play all of that," product manager Ann Thai told the Apple media event in Cupertino, California.
+"You can't find these games on any other mobile platform for subscription service, no games service ever launched as many games, and we can't wait for you to play all of that," product manager Ann Thai told the Apple media event.

 Apple also unveiled updates to its iPad tablet and Apple Watch smartwatch.